Nicaraguan opposition talks with President Daniel Ortega

-Ortega was greeted by jeers as he arrived at a seminary on the outskirts of Managua with his wife and Vice President Rosario Murillo and a large security detail of about 500 riot police.
+Ortega was greeted by jeers as he arrived at a seminary on the outskirts of Managua with his wife, Vice President Rosario Murillo, and a large security detail of about 500 riot police.

 "Killers!
 Killers!
 Killers!" opponents chanted.

-That animosity quickly appeared inside as well, when student representative Lester Aleman interrupted Ortega, shouting that he must halt the repression to show he was serious about dialogue.
+That animosity quickly appeared inside as well, when student representative Lesther Aleman interrupted Ortega, shouting that he must halt the repression to show he is serious about dialogue.

 Ortega responded that the police were not repressing protests, but preventing chaos.

-Note: This story has been corrected to show the first name of the student representative is Lesther.